Themvp07/Chainlink-contributions/README.md

 ---

-## 📊 Distribution of My DevRel Activities
+## 📊 Distribution of my activities